celery/cyme/docs/introduction.rst

 .. note::

-    An updated list of requirements can always be found in the :file:`requirements/` directory of the SCS distribution.
+    An updated list of requirements can always be found in the :file:`requirements/` directory of the Cyme distribution.
     This directory contains pip requirements files for different scenarios.